Skip to main content

 Umbilical cord blood stem cells are being investigated globally as a potential treatment for cerebral palsy.

-Brodie Munz was diagnosed with cerebral palsy at 18 months old.
-His symptoms were limited movement in his left side and development delays.
-Ben and Brenda, Brodie’s parents, chose to collect his newborn sister Zoey’s cord blood through Cell Care’s sibling collection program.
-Brodie was one of the cord blood infusion recipients in the MCRI Phase I trial in Melbourne.
-His treatment took place in December 2018.
+Brodie Munz InstaBrodie Munz was diagnosed with cerebral palsy at 18 months old and his symptoms were limited movement in his left side and development delays.
+Ben and Brenda, Brodie’s parents, chose to collect his baby sister Zoey’s cord blood through Cell Care’s sibling collection program.
+Brodie was one of the cord blood infusion recipients in the MCRI Phase I trial in Melbourne with his treatment taking place in December 2018.

 Since the cord blood transfusion, Brenda and Ben have reported notable improvements in Brodie’s condition.